New Study Finds Link Between Tree Access & Antidepressant Use

 "Stress and poor attentional functioning are risk factors for depression," she explains.
-And previous research has found that views of trees and other vegetation can reduce stress.
-Views of nature may also enhance cognition, according to earlier studies that found that "adults with low socio-economic status living in social housing who had a view of nearby trees from their homes reported greater attentional functioning."
+And previous research has found that views of trees and other vegetation can reduce stress2.
+Views of nature may also enhance cognition, according to earlier studies that found that "adults with low socio-economic status living in social housing who had a view of nearby trees from their homes reported greater attentional functioning3."

 The bottom line.

 Simply put: Planting more trees in urban areas appears to be a simple and cost-effective way to reduce the stress of its residents—and "help close the gap in health inequalities between economically different social groups," Marselle notes in a news release.

 Not for nothing, planting trees is, of course, good for the planet, too.
 And with much of the globe still dealing with the implications of the COVID-19 pandemic, having a view of nature from the comfort of your own home has never been more important.